 Students must be current with all immunizations required by law, or have an authorized waiver from State immunization requirements.
-If a student does not have the necessary shots or waiver, the school may ask that the student be removed or require compliance within a set deadline.
+If a student does not have the necessary immunizations or waiver, the school may ask that the student be removed until compliance is made or be given a set deadline.
 This is for the safety of all students and in accordance with State law.
 Any questions about immunizations or waivers should be directed to a staff member in the school office.